Sunday, April 7, 2024

 When you’re gone, everything that is pleasant and delightful

-Is like mud trod upon by my foot.
+Is like mud under my foot.

-I turn to weeping instead of joy,
+I turn to weeping instead of joy;

 My heart is never happy.